bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 This type of situation is exactly why applying provenance techniques is often desired or necessary.
 The practical value of recording provenance is the ability to reproduce the state of an object in your application at any point in time.
 Modifying something removes the ability to reproduce past versions.

 An important tenant when applying data provenance techniques is to treat *everything as immutable*.
 In practice, this means when Bob submits an edit to his original comment, a new comment is created alongside the original one.
-The provenance mentioned above would be captured since it is a new entity, but it has one additional relation to the original comment, known as a [revision](http://www.w3.org/TR/prov-dm/#concept-revision), which is a form of deriviation (think [version control](http://en.wikipedia.org/wiki/Revision_control)).
+The provenance mentioned above would be captured since it is a new entity, but it has one additional relation to the original comment, known as a [revision](http://www.w3.org/TR/prov-dm/#concept-revision), which is a form of derivation (think [version control](http://en.wikipedia.org/wiki/Revision_control)).

 When an update occurs, the previous state of that comment is implicitly invalidated since it's overwritten.
 Since we do not modify or delete things in provenance-land, we must emulate this by recording an [invalidation](http://www.w3.org/TR/prov-dm/#concept-invalidation) event for the first comment: